queryluke/masseffect-5e-data/data/rules/movement.md

 But operatives can face dense forests, deep swamps, rubble-filled craters, steep mountains, and ice-covered ground - all considered difficult terrain.

-You move at half speed in difficult terrain - moving 1 meter in difficult terrain costs 2 meters of speed - so you can cover only half the normal distance in a minute, an hour, or a day.
+You move at half speed in difficult terrain - moving <me-distance length="1" /> in difficult terrain costs <me-distance length="2" /> of speed - so you can cover only half the normal distance in a minute, an hour, or a day.

 ### Special Types of Movement